Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 but we will need them along the next sections, hence let us insert them all already.
 These dependencies get automatically downloaded from the Maven repository.

-Since we modified the file `pom.xml`, Eclipse should show an error for the `io-hotmoka-tutorial-examples` project.
-To fix it, you need to update the Maven dependencies of the project: right-click on the `io-hotmoka-tutorial-examples` project &rarr; Maven &rarr; Update Project...
+Since we modified the file `pom.xml`, Eclipse could show an error for the `io-hotmoka-tutorial-examples-runs` project.
+To fix it, you need to update the Maven dependencies of the project: right-click on the `io-hotmoka-tutorial-examples-runs` project &rarr; Maven &rarr; Update Project...

-Leave directory `src/test/java` empty, by deleting its content, if not already empty.

 The result should look as in Figure @fig:runs.